mitoteam/mtsaver/README.md

 Compare **910.5 Gb** of storage space taken and **37.5 Gb**.
 We saved more than **95%** of storage space and yet we have **full half-year day-by-day history** for directory!

-Combine this with simple [syncthing](https://syncthing.net) setup for archives folder and you have differential cloud stored backups for free.
+Combine this with simple [syncthing](https://syncthing.net) setup for archives folder and you have differential cloud stored backups for **FREE**.

 ## Installation